-September 30, 2017: Those of us in the Job Search world would never know it, but growth rates appear to be on the upward trend.
-Most encouraging is the fact that both the 3:12 index AND the 12:12 index are continuing to trend over the 2016 rate of change.
-Comparing year-to-year data can be dangerous – especially since we have been in such a trough the past few years.
+Those of us in the Job Search world would never know it, but growth rates are positively trending.
+Most encouraging is the fact that both the 3:12 index AND the 12:12 index are continuing to exceed the 2020 rate of change.
+Comparing year-to-year data can be dangerous – especially following the volatility of data since the inception of COVID-19.
 However, the numbers

+Need help?
 RDC Hiring Edge can help you!